efabless/caravel_mpw-one/docs/source/gpio.rst

 |

+The CPU fault state (trap) can be viewed at the GPIO pin as a way to monitor the CPU trap state externally.
 The low bit of this register directs the output of the processor trap signal to the GPIO channel, according to the :ref:`reg_trap_out_dest_table`.